-The modified mass for the Tsallis-Cirto entropy case in the fixed $(\Omega,\Phi)$ ensemble is given by:

-where $M_{\delta} '$ is the modified mass for this ensemble and $\Omega$ and $\Phi$ are the angular velocity and electric potential of the black hole respectively.
-By making the necessary replacements and putting $l=1$, we get the final equation as follows: \\

-We have here used the term $M_{\delta}$ instead of $M_{\delta}'$ for convenience.
-Here $M_{\delta}$ is the modified mass for the fixed $(\Omega,\Phi)$ ensemble.
-The heat capacity for the Tsallis-Cirto entropy case in the fixed $(\Omega,\Phi)$ ensemble can be calculated as:
+We have here used the term $M_{R}$ instead of $M_{R}'$ for convenience.
+Here $M_{R}$ is the modified mass for the fixed $(\Omega)$ ensemble.
+The heat capacity for the Renyi entropy case in the fixed $(\Omega)$ ensemble can be calculated as: \\

-We see from Fig.\ref{7a} that the heat capacity, $C_{\delta}$ for the charged rotating BTZ black hole is plotted against the Tsallis-Cirto entropy, $S_{\delta}$ in the fixed $(\Omega,\Phi)$ ensemble.
-We see for $l=1, \Omega=0.2$ and $\Phi=0.1$ there are divergences in the heat capacity curve for both the Tsallis-Cirto and Bekenstein-Hawking (BH) entropy cases.
-These divergences refer to the presence of Davies type phase transitions in this thermodynamic ensemble.
-We find that the heat capacity has a divergence at $S_{\delta}=14.69$ for $\delta= 1.12$ as illustrated by the solid purple curve.
-For the BH entropy case ($\delta=1$) the divergence in the heat capacity is seen to occur at $S_{\delta}=11.08$ as depicted by the dashed curve in the figure.\\
+The heat capacity of the rotating BTZ black hole is independent of $\Omega$ as can be seen from the above expression and therefore the presence or absence of Davies type phase transitions is independent of $\Omega$.
+We see from Fig.\ref{5b} that the heat capacity, $C_R$ for the rotating BTZ black hole is plotted against the Renyi entropy, $S_R$ in the fixed $(\Omega)$ ensemble.
+Here the solid green curve represents the heat capacity for the Renyi parameter, $\lambda=0.012$ whereas the black dashed line represents the heat capacity for the Bekenstein-Hawking(BH) entropy case $(\lambda=0)$.
+We see that for $l=1$ there are no divergences in the heat capacity curve for both the Renyi and Bekenstein-Hawking (BH) entropy cases.\\